I am an adventure writer, a wilderness saunterer and a trail runner. I am also a sourdough, a Yukoner for 20 years.

-More recently I have been diagnosed with lupus, an autoimmune illness that forces me to subdue my impulsivity and has certainly made this wandering life a bit more challenging.
+More recently I have been diagnosed with lupus, an autoimmune illness that forces me to subdue my impulsivity and has made this wandering life a bit more challenging.

-As a wanderer for twenty-two years – the last fourteen with my partner, John, I am both more comfortable wandering in the backcountry than walking down Main Street.
+As a wanderer for twenty-two years – the last fourteen with my partner, John – we are both more comfortable wandering in the backcountry than walking down Main Street.

-John and I live on the outskirts of Whitehorse, Yukon, with 2 tripping canoes, 8 backpacks, 5 tents, 2 mountain bikes (salvaged from the dump), a 4-Runner and a Corolla wagon (both ’90s Vintage), but no furniture or running water.
-It might be a bit peculiar but my partner and I are quite content.
+We live on the outskirts of Whitehorse, Yukon, with 2 tripping canoes, 6 backpacks, 5 tents, 2 mountain bikes (salvaged from the dump), a 4-Runner and a Corolla wagon (both ’90s Vintage), but no furniture or running water.
+It might be a bit peculiar but we are quite content.

 We are aimless wanderers who have traded the security of stable pay checks for the uncertainty of wilderness travel.
 Our careers have been as varied as our wanderings.